mensbeam/Arsse/docs/manpage.md

 : Adds a new user to the database with the specified username and password.
 If <*password*> is omitted a random password will be generated and printed.

-: The **--admin** flag may be used to mark the user as an administrator.
-This has no meaning within the context of The Arsse as a whole, but it is used for access control in the Miniflux and Nextcloud News protocols.
+   The **--admin** flag may be used to mark the user as an administrator.
+This has no meaning within the context of The Arsse as a whole, but it is used control access to certain features in the Miniflux and Nextcloud News protocols.

+**arsse user remove** <*username*>

+: Immediately removes a user from the database.
+All associated data (folders, subscriptions, etc.) are also removed.